Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

 > Therefore, the hypothesis that the overall kinetics of a double transtibial amputee athlete and an able-bodied sprinter at the same level of performance are not different was rejected.

 After
+> Therefore, we rejected the hypothesis that the overall kinetics of a double transtibial amputee athlete and an able-bodied sprinter at the same level of performance are comparable.

+If there is no agent, we can assume it's the authors of that article.